danilo-leal/material-ui/docs/src/pages/system/basics/basics.md

 >
 ```

-These shorthands are **optional**, they are great to save time when writing styles but it can be overwhelming to learn new custom APIs.
+Note that these shorthands are **optional**, they are great to save time when writing styles but it can be overwhelming to learn new custom APIs.
+You can skip learning them and just keep writing the usual CSS, as it doesn't require remembering any shorthand.
-You might want to skip this part and bet on CSS, it has been standardized for decades, head to the [next section](#superset-of-css).

 ### Superset of CSS